 The documentary film, "Hallelujah: Leonard A Journey, A Song," directed by Dan Geller and Dayna Goldfine, traces the evolution of his most famous song, "Hallelujah," through focusing on Cohen as a seeker, a spiritual searcher.
-At one level, the essence of Judaism is in asking questions.

 VOL. 36, NO. 1 @ 2200222 TIKKUN MAGAZINE 39